 This week, a UK-based consumer electronics company, Nothing, launched its first smartphone, Nothing Phone 1.

-With an intent to push the launch, the brand also released an NFT collection known as Nothing Community Dots and used Polygon blockchain to host it.
+With an intent to push the launch, the brand also released an NFT collection known as Nothing Community Dots and used Polygon blockchain technology to host it.

 Additionally, it’s the first NFT drop ever by any smartphone brand.